Home » Archive by category 'blog' (Page 9)

 Understanding Sales for B2B Companies

 Business-to-business (B2B) describes a relationship between two business entities.
-This could include professional services (like consulting or market research), digital software and services (like VoIP, CRM, ERP, project management, and cloud computing), raw materials (like steel to manufacturing companies), etc.
+This could include professional services (like consulting or market research), digital software and services (like VoIP, CRM, ERP optimization, project management, and cloud computing), raw materials (like steel to manufacturing companies), etc.

 And a B2B business—whether you run a brick and mortar or sell online without a storehouse—or will utilize sales and marketing functions to bring in new customers along with customer service employees to support these new customers.